yuehe1313/tCDR/README.md

 Run Figure_*.py and Tables.py scripts to reproduce all manuscript results.
 All outputs will be saved in the figure/ and data/ directories.
 This will reproduce all quantitative results reported in the manuscript.

+## License

+This work is licensed under Creative Commons Attribution 4.0 International License (CC BY 4.0).
+See LICENSE file for details.